Ultraconservatism: Iran

 "Ultra conservatives"—also known as "neoconservatives" or "neo-fundamentalists" are among the factions of the Iranian principalists.
 This grouping is more aggressive and openly confrontational toward the West.
 Many ultra- or neo-Principlists are laymen representing the Islamic Revolutionary Guard Corps (IRGC) collectively.

+Socially, Iranian ultra-conservatives are defined by their hardline stance against cultural "Western toxification" (غربزدگی), which leads to the strict enforcement of religious moral norms.
+This ideological movement often targets women's rights and individual lifestyles, portraying them as a battleground against Western cultural imperialism.

 Japan

 Japan's far-right nationalist organization Nippon Kaigi has been described as "reactionary" or "ultraconservative" due to its support for the constitutional amendment of Article 9 of the Japanese Constitution, defense of the Empire of Japan, and denial of Japanese war crimes.
 Since 2006, all Japanese prime ministers from the conservative Liberal Democratic Party (LDP) have been affiliated with the Nippon Kaigi.
-Sanae Takaichi, who is the current prime minister of Japan, is also a member of Nippon Kaigi.
+Japan's current prime minister Sanae Takaichi and former prime minister Shinzo Abe were also referred to as "ultraconservatives"; they are members of Nippon Kaigi.

-Japan's former prime minister Shinzo Abe, was often described as "ultraconservative" because he supported socially conservative and strong Japanese nationalist policies.
 Bryan Mark Rigg referred to the LDP itself as "ultraconservative".

 Europe

 Ultraconservative has occasionally been used interchangeably with fascism, ultranationalism, and right-wing populism when describing the radical right in Europe.

+Europe of Sovereign Nations is a ultraconservative and ultranationalist political party belonging to the political groups of the European Parliament.